Skip to content

 Is It Hard to Get Into Whittier College?
 Acceptance Rate & Requirements

-Whittier College, located in Whittier, California, keeps admissions accessible, extending offers to roughly 81% of those who apply.
+Whittier College, located in Whittier, California, admits most of the students who apply; the acceptance rate is roughly 81%.
 Admitted students typically arrive with a mid-range ACT score around 26.
-The school reports a graduation rate of roughly 62%.
+The graduation rate is roughly 62%.

 Can I Afford It?